 Parasitic Infections Diagnosis

-• A stool test: In such a test, a sample of your stool will be collected and examined for parasites and their eggs.
+A stool test involves collecting a sample of your stool and examining it for parasites and their eggs.

 Doctors speculate a parasitic infection in individuals who have common symptoms and who live in or have gone to an area where sanitation is poor or where such an infection is known to take place.

 Laboratory examination of specimens, including special tests to determine proteins released by the parasite (antigen testing) or genetic material (DNA) from the parasite, may be required.
-Depending on which parasite doctors seek, blood samples, stool, urine, skin, or sputum may be used.
+Blood samples, stool, urine, skin, or sputum may be used depending on which parasite doctors seek.

 Doctors may test blood specimens for antibodies to the parasite.
 Antibodies are proteins the immune system produces to help protect the body against a particular attack, including parasites.